 Whilst spouses remain separated, but not yet divorced, any receipt of income or assets or occurrence of liabilities or losses by either party, will be considered to form part of the parties’ total asset pool.
 Such events may or may not affect the parties’ final property settlement outcome.

 In seeking to obtain a settlement, spouses may enter into a Binding Financial Agreement or Consent Orders, each option should be considered in light of your circumstances.

-In engaging in the settlement process, spouses should must make full and frank disclosure of all aspects of your circumstances throughout this process, especially in seeking to execute Consent Orders or Court Orders.
-Failing to fulfil this obligation may result in being found guilty of contempt of Court, ordered to pay costs or the proceedings being stayed or dismissed.
+In engaging in the settlement process, spouses should make full and frank disclosure of all aspects of your circumstances throughout this process, especially in seeking to execute Consent Orders or Court Orders.
+Failing to fulfil this obligation may result in being found guilty of contempt of court, ordered to pay costs or the proceedings being stayed or dismissed.

 Reaching Settlement – Options Available